-When someone asks you to define exactly what iTunes 32 bits is, you initially don't really know what to answer because it covers such a wide range of functions and features revolving around multimedia contents such as music, videos and movies.
+When someone asks you to define exactly what iTunes is, you initially don't really know what to answer because once you download iTunes for PC you'll see that it covers such a wide range of functions and features revolving around multimedia contents such as music, videos, and movies.
 On the one hand, it's much more than a simple multimedia player from which you can enjoy and organize all your songs and videos because it's also a store where you can purchase audiovisual contents to expand your library.
 But on the other, it's also a content manager with which you can sync your iPhone or iPad with a Windows PC.

 The door to access millions of songs, albums, artists and playlists.

 And if that weren't enough, it has also become the operational center for Apple Music, the music streaming service developed the guys at Cupertino to compete with Spotify and Deezer, as well as an access point to hundreds of online radio stations organized by genre (alternative, pop, rock, hip-hop, jazz, dance, country, metal...) and Beats 1, Apple's new station hosted by the famous DJ from New Zealand, Zane Lowe.

 All in all, any user of an iOS device needs to download iTunes for PC to make the most of his phone or tablet, although it's also very useful for any other persona that has never touched an iPhone or iPad before.
 Such a popular piece of software among users of any platform that its downloads figure in the range of billions and it has even given its name to a music festival.

 - Play any multimedia content stored locally, imported or by streaming.